Magic Kingdom One Day Touring Plan

 It would be easy to spend months at Walt Disney World.
 Many locals visit the parks nearly every weekend, and never seem to run out of things to do.
 This may lead guests on a limited time schedule to wonder whether it is even worthwhile to visit.
 How could you possibly get your money’s worth in only one day?

-While it is true that one day will not allow you to take in all of the available rides and Magic Kingdom attractions , it is certainly possibly to visit all of the highlights at the Magic Kingdom.
+While it is true that one day will not allow you to take in all of the available rides and Magic Kingdom attractions, it is certainly possible to visit all of the highlights at the Magic Kingdom.
 However, in order to accomplish this feat, it is imperative that you follow a plan.
-While the details of your plan will vary according to your individual interests, some general guidelines and tips and tricks will apply to everyone.
+While the details of your plan will vary according to your individual interests, some general guidelines and tips, and tricks will apply to everyone.

 Tips For Making the Most of the Day